bohoffi/ngx-localstorage/README.md

 If you wish you can override that behaviour by injecting your own custom serializer (app wide) or pass one per stoage call.

 #### App wide serializer

-Inject your custom serializer implentation using the provided injection token:
+Inject your custom serializer implentation using the provided injection token or pass it to the `provideNgxLocalstorage()` helper method:

 ```ts
 import {BrowserModule} from '@angular/platform-browser';